 Modern Jazz dance has evolved in a way that is nearly unrecognisable from the original form of jazz dancing.
 The traditional Jazz dances include the lindy hop, charleston, balboa, and vernacular jazz steps, and they are grew up in the African-American culture.
 Most are partner dances, and this section will tell you the difference between them

 Lindy Hop (“8 count” and “6 count” rhythms)

 Lindy Hop has its roots in the music of the times – Jazz, more specifically Big Band Swing music from the 1920s – 40s, and in Harlem, when it experienced a kind of cultural renaissance in the 1920s.
 The dance itself a fusion of expressive African solo movements and European partner dancing.
-It developed when the African slaves imitated European style of partner dancing, which was taboo in African culture.
+It grew out of the African-American communities, and it developed when the African slaves imitated European style of partner dancing, which was taboo in African culture.

 The dance expressed the spirit of Jazz – vernacular, improvisational, individual expression tempered with negotiation with another, and free spirited – in the context of partner dancing.
 The improvisational nature of the dance doesn’t mean that there are no rules.
 Rather, the improvisation happens within a set of basic “8-count” footwork, and within the context of lead and follow, where the leader uses his body and hands to tell his partner where to go, and the follower, through her frame and connection with her partner, understands her leader’s cues.
 There is also a “6 count” footwork that gets thrown into the mix with it’s own set of moves to complement the movement.